apache/cassandra-java-driver/features/custom_codecs/README.md

 The following situations are exceptions where it is not possible to cache lookup results:

-* With [SimpleStatement] instances and [BuiltStatement] instances (created via the Query Builder); in these places, the driver has no way to determine the right CQL type to use, so it performs a best-effort heuristic to guess which codec to use.
+* With [SimpleStatement] instances;
-* When using "ambiguous" methods of `BoundStatement` and `Row`, such as [setList()][setList], [setSet()][setSet], [setMap()][setMap], [setObject()][setObject];
+* With [BuiltStatement] instances (created via the Query Builder).

-  these methods are "ambiguous" because they do not convey enough compile-time information about the object to serialize, so the driver performs the same heuristic to guess which codec to use.
+In these places, the driver has no way to determine the right CQL type to use, so it performs a best-effort heuristic to guess which codec to use.

-Beware that in these cases the lookup performs in average 10x worse.
+Beware that in these cases, the lookup performs in average 10x worse.
 If performance is a key factor for your application, consider using prepared statements all the time, and avoid calling ambiguous methods (prefer `get()` and `set()`).

 [JAVA-721]: https://datastax-oss.atlassian.net/browse/JAVA-721